If you’re 65 or older, Medicare in Mississippi offers an affordable option for your healthcare needs.

-You can get similar coverage to Medicare at any age if you qualify for Medicaid, a federal/state program founded alongside Medicare in 1965 that helps those facing a financial need or a disability — regardless of age.
+You can get similar coverage to Medicare at any age if you qualify for Medicaid, a federal/state program founded alongside Medicare in 1965 that helps those facing a financial need or a disability.
 When you turn 65, it is possible to be eligible for both Medicare and Medicaid (called dual eligibility).

 What are the Different Medicare Plans Available?